 I am an Assistant Professor of Economics and Public Policy at the Heinz College at Carnegie Mellon University.
 I completed my Ph.D. from Stanford University in 2015.
-My research quantifies the economic and environmental costs and benefits of policies directed at the coal and electricity sectors in both the United States and India.
+My research uses a combination of economic modeling and causal inference techniques to quantify the economic and environmental costs and benefits of a wide range of policies aimed at the electricity and coal sectors.

 In recent work, I have examined the introduction of financial trading to California’s wholesale electricity market, the phase-out of nuclear power in Germany, the dramatic growth of rooftop solar capacity in Western Australia, and the determinants of electricity blackouts in India.

 I recently won the USAEE Young Professional Research Competition.

 My paper on regulatory-induced risk aversion in coal procurement was the Editor’s choice for January 2022 at the Journal of the Association of Environmental and Resource Economists.